python/mypy/mypyc/doc/introduction.rst

 often requires only minor changes to compile using mypyc.

 **No need to wait for compilation.** Compiled code also runs as normal Python code.
-You can use intepreted Python during development, with familiar workflows.
+You can use interpreted Python during development, with familiar workflows.

 **Runtime type safety.** Mypyc aims to protect you from segfaults and